Horrid Henry (TV series): Production and development

 Television rights for the book series were sold for £1 million in 2001.
 The series was first announced to be in development on 2 October 2003, when Novel Entertainment announced they had secured exclusive TV, film, and home entertainment rights to the franchise from Orion Children's Books.
 They then announced that a planned animated series was in development, which would feature a new animation style that would bring the books to life.
 More information was confirmed in March 2004.
 Novel produced a 1-minute pitch pilot for the series, animated by Peter Dodd and written by Holly Lyons.
 At Cartoon Forum 2004, 26 episodes were announced to be produced, although no release window was announced at the time.
+As of 6 December 2005, the animated series was in production.
 On 17 March 2006, it was announced that the animated series would debut on CITV in late 2006.

 The series was produced by Lucinda Whiteley, with Dave Unwin working as animation director.
 The animation style differs from Tony Ross' illustrations in the books.
 The animation was mostly done in China, with some additional animation completed in Hungary, with traditionally animated drawings scanned into a computer to be coloured.
 The incidental music was composed by Lester Barnes, while additional songs were composed by Lockdown Media.
 The theme songs "Nah Nah Ne Nah Nah" and "I'm Horrid Henry" were performed by Tim Laws and Matthew Corbett, respectively.

 In July 2015, Francesca Simon, the author of the book series, revealed that she had never been paid any royalties or income for the show and other Horrid Henry projects produced by Novel, due to Orion not using a lawyer when selling all non-book rights to Novel.
 She said, "Not understanding the proper value of subsidiary rights was the worst mistake I ever made."
 In August 2019, Simon stated during a Q&A at the Edinburgh International Book Festival that she did not like the show, due to it differing from the original books.